2020 Open Championship cancelled due to coronavirus

 LONDON (Reuters) - This year’s 149th Open Championship due to be held at Royal St George’s has been cancelled because of the coronavirus pandemic, the R&A announced on Monday.

-A statement said the decision to scrap the 2020 tournament, scheduled for July 16-19, had been made with a “heavy heart” but was the only option.
+A statement said the decision to scrap the 2020 tournament, scheduled for July 16-19 in Kent on England’s south-east coast, had been made with a “heavy heart” but was the only option.

-It will be the first time the Open, the oldest of golf’s four majors has not been held since 1945.
+It will be the first time the Open, the oldest of golf’s four majors, has not been held since 1945.

-The Open was last held on the Royal St George’s course in Kent on England’s south-east coast in 2011 when Northern Irishman Darren Clarke claimed victory.
+The Open was last held on the Royal St George’s course in 2011 when Northern Irishman Darren Clarke claimed victory.

 "We appreciate that this will be disappointing for a great many people around the world but this pandemic is severely affecting the UK and we have to act responsibly," Martin Slumbers, Chief Executive of The R&A, said in a statement here